bm-github/owasp-social-osintlm/README.md

 ```bash
 python -m socialosintlm.main
 ```
-1. You'll be prompted to select one or more platforms.
+1. From the main menu, you can select platforms for analysis, purge data, or view the cache status.
 2. Enter the username(s) for the selected platform(s).
     *   **Twitter:** Usernames *without* the leading `@`.
     *   **Reddit:** Usernames *without* the leading `u/`.